Helmuth James von Moltke: International law division of the Abwehr

 Moltke invoked international law and political reasoning to stop the shooting of hostages in Holland, and was involved in warning the Danish resistance movement of the impending planned deportation of Danish Jews, which led to their mass evacuation by boat from Copenhagen to Malmö, Sweden.
-Having access to information about deportations and the shootings of hostages reinforced Moltke's opposition to the war and the entire program of the Nazi party.
+Having access to information about deportations and the shootings of hostages reinforced Moltke's opposition to the war and the entire program of the Nazi Party.

-Moltke's meeting with Aimée Sotto Maior (aka de Heeren), a Brazilian spy who had come to Paris in 1938 under the cover of being a wealthy heiress and fashion shopper, allowed her to discourage Brazilian president, Getulio Vargas, from entering an alliance with Germany.
+Moltke's meeting with Aimée Sotto Maior (aka de Heeren), a Brazilian spy who had come to Paris in 1938 under the cover of being a wealthy heiress and fashion shopper, allowed her to discourage Brazilian president, Getúlio Vargas, from entering an alliance with Germany.

+Dorothy Thompson, one of the most famous and celebrated journalists of the period, performed a radio show during the war called Listen, Hans!
+These broadcasts were addressed, in German, to a fictional Prussian Junker identified only as “Hans.”
+Thompson later explained that the figure of 'Hans' whom she addressed her broadcasts to was really Helmuth James von Moltke III.

 In 1943, Moltke traveled to Istanbul on two occasions.
 The official reason was to retrieve German merchant ships impounded by Turkey.
 The real reason was participation in an effort to end the war by a coalition of anti-Hitler elements of the German Army, German refugees living in Turkey, members of the OSS, the Abwehr (German military intelligence) and the German ambassador to Turkey, Franz von Papen.
 This group passed a report to the Allies, which reached President Franklin Roosevelt.
 However, Roosevelt's advisers, including Henry Morgenthau Jr., counseled against the credibility of the report.